munificent/craftinginterpreters/book/functions.md

 add(1, 2, 3);
 ```

-The interpreter creates something like this:
+At the point of the call to `add()`, the interpreter creates something like
+this:

 <img src="image/functions/binding.png" alt="Binding arguments to their parameters." />